poNgz0r/onion-monero-blockchain-explorer/README.md

 ## Explorer hosts

 Mainnet versions:
- - [https://explorer.fury.org](https://explorer.fury.org) - The official FURY Mainnet explorer, run by the FURY team
+ - [https://fury-block-explorer.thepiratemine.nl](https://fury-block-explorer.thepiratemine.nl) - The official FURY Mainnet explorer, run by thepiratemine.nl on behave of the Fury team.

 ## Compilation on Ubuntu 16.04/18.04